-Good length (5.5 in.) allows knife to do multiple jobs.
-Ships w/black nylon sheath.
+Good length allows knife to do multiple jobs.
+Ships with black nylon sheath.
 Retains sharp edge for a long time.
-Blade includes blood groove and saw tooth back for versatility.
+Blade includes blood groove and sawtooth back for versatility.
 Extended finger guard for safety.

 Sheath doesn't have high build quality.
 Handle size may be too thick for some people to hold properly.

-Size/weight suits a variety of uses.
-Ships w/hard plastic sheath.
+Size and weight suit a variety of uses.
+Ships with hard plastic sheath.
 Great knife for processing small game and for precise work.
 Carbon steel blade is easy to sharpen.
 Finger guard on handle for safety.

-Blade length is a little short at less than 4 in.
+Blade length is a little short at less than four inches.
 Blade may collect stains with certain cutting jobs.

-Extremely thick blade of 0.177 in.
-Ships w/sheath and belt clip.
+Extremely thick blade.
+Ships with sheath and belt clip.
 Handle and blade are tightly connected for sturdy feel.
 Basic handle shape fits the hand well.
-Performs a number of jobs well.
+Performs a number of jobs effectively.

-Blade length is only 3.34 in.
+Blade length is quite short.
 Knife fits loosely in included sheath.
 Blade needs to be sharpened often.

-Compact skeletal frame w/indention for finger.
+Compact skeletal frame with indention for finger.
 Ceramic coating on blade prevents corrosion.
 Includes sheath for carrying in a vertical or horizontal position on a belt.
 Works well for processing small game.

 Blade tends to dull fairly quickly.
 Handle coating doesn't last very long.
 Knife is too light for some people.